abridged/collabland-dev/telefrens/intro.md

 Creator Pro is the premium offering for Telefrens.
 Creators get access to premium features such as:

-1. 1-click copy trade link with your Passholders
+1. 1-click copy trade link with your Passholders.

-2. Protected allowlist waiting period
+2. Protected allowlist waiting period.
-    - Exclusive, invite-only period for Passes purchases
+    - Exclusive, invite-only period for Passes purchases.
-    - Creators get referral fees from all their invites
+    - Creators get referral fees from all their invites.
-    - Pass purchasers get front-running protection during the allowlist waiting period because all accounts must be invited to purchase on a 1-time link basis
+    - Pass purchasers get front-running protection during the allowlist waiting period because all accounts must be invited to purchase on a 1-time link basis.
-    - Allowlist waiting period is customizable, default length is 30 days
+    - Allowlist waiting period is customizable, default length is 30 days.

-3. Group highlighting
+3. Group highlighting.
-    - Creator Pro groups will be featured when users look through groups they can buy into
+    - Creator Pro groups will be featured when users look through groups they can buy into.
-    - Group promotion on the global leaderboard
+    - Group promotion on the global leaderboard.

     <!-- - Group promotion in global search -->